totara/SVGGraph-original/README.txt

-LineGraph, MultiLineGraph and ScatterGraph options: marker_size          5                   Size of point markers marker_type          'circle'            Type of marker to use (circle, square, triangle) marker_colour        NULL                Colour of marker (NULL to use same as line)
+LineGraph, MultiLineGraph and ScatterGraph options: marker_size          5                   Size of point markers marker_type          'circle'            Type of marker to use (circle, square, triangle, cross, x, pentagon) marker_colour        NULL                Colour of marker (NULL to use same as line)

-LineGraph and MultiLineGraph options: line_stroke_width    2                   Thickness of graph line fill_under           false               If true, the area under the line is filled fill_opacity         1                   Opacity of the filled area (MultiLine default is 0.5)
+LineGraph and MultiLineGraph options: line_stroke_width    2                   Thickness of graph line line_dash            NULL                Line dash pattern fill_under           false               If true, the area under the line is filled fill_opacity         1                   Opacity of the filled area (MultiLine default is 0.5)